-The debris and leaves that get vacuumed into the bag will be mulched.
-88% of the leaves will be mulched to less than ½ an inch.
+The debris and leaves that get vacuumed into the bag will get mulched.
+The on the will 88% of the leaves to less than ½ an inch.

-The power is the same but there are a couple of extras that will reduce 97% of the mulched leaves into less than ½ an inch.
+The has the same power but it will reduce 97% of the mulched leaves into less than ½ an inch.